 Born: 1959, Kilwinning, Scotland

-James MacMillan is the preeminent Scottish composer of his generation.
-His music combines rhythmic excitement, emotional power, and spiritual meditation.
-He came to international attention with the BBC Proms premiere of The Confession of Isobel Gowdie for orchestra, and his percussion concerto Veni, Veni, Emmanuel, for Evelyn Glennie, has received over 300 performances.
-MacMillan's recent works include A Deep but Dazzling Darkness for solo violin and large ensemble and his Symphony No. 3, Silence, premiered in Tokyo in April 2003.
+Sir James MacMillan is the pre-eminent Scottish composer of his generation.
+His music combines rhythmic excitement, raw emotional power, and spiritual meditation.
+He first came to international attention with acclaimed BBC Proms premiere of The Confession of Isobel Gowdie for large orchestra, and his percussion concerto Veni, Veni, Emmanuel, for Evelyn Glennie, has received close to 500 performances.
+Other advocates of his work include cellist and conductor Mstislav Rostropovich, pianist Peter Donohoe, and conductors Sir Colin Davis, Sir Andrew Davis, Osmo Vänskä, and Kent Nagano.
+MacMillan’s recent works include his Percussion Concerto No. 2, for Colin Currie, and his Symphony No. 4, premiered by the BBC Scottish Symphony under Donald Runnicles.